 Your budget and theme for the engagement party also play a role in the menu.
 A formal sit-down dinner might require a five-course meal.
 While an at-home backyard party would go great with a buffet-style menu or chip-and-dip bar alongside champagne and desserts.
 You could find a way to mention this on the invite so that guests know what to expect.

 While you might hire vendors to cover some aspects of the engagement party planning, it would certainly help to have some assistance with it all.
 So, don’t be shy or afraid to designate some tasks to close family and friends, since you cannot do it all alone.
 Things like setting up engagement party games, collecting gifts can be handled by friends or family members.

 Decide on decor and entertainment

 Asides music, not much entertainment is usually required at an engagement party.
 This is an event where the couple will mostly mingle with the guests and get both sides of the family together.
 Décor is also usually simple at an engagement party.
 From simple floral arrangements to motifs and candles, the choice of décor would depend on the type of venue used.

 Gifts aren’t very popular at engagement parties, however, some guests still choose this time to give.
 So it’s a great opportunity to begin to build your wedding registry.
-So, for guests who would like to give gifts, the couple could include a link to the registry on the invite.
+So, for guests who would like to give engagement party gifts, the couple could include a link to the registry on the invite.
 Also, at the party, a small location could be designated for any physical gifts they might bring.